 There’s something magical about a terrarium, a miniature landscape tucked into a glass container.
 Building a terrarium is easy, inexpensive and allows plenty of opportunities for creativity and self-expression for gardeners of all ages.

 Nearly any clear glass container is suitable and you might find the perfect container at your local thrift shop.
 For example, look for a goldfish bowl, a one-gallon jar or an old aquarium.
 A one-quart canning jar or brandy snifter is large enough for a small landscape with one or two plants.

 You don’t need a lot of potting soil, but it should be lightweight and porous.
 A good-quality, peat-based commercial potting mix works well.
 Even better, add a small handful of sand to improve drainage.

-You’ll also need enough gravel or pebbles to make a layer in the bottom of the container, along with a small amount of activated charcoal to keep the terrarium fresh.
+You’ll also need enough gravel or pebbles to make a layer in the bottom of the container,

 Learning how to set up a terrarium is simple.
 Begin by arranging 1 to 2 inches of gravel or pebbles in the bottom of the container, which provides a place for excess water to drain.
 Remember that terrariums don’t have drainage holes and soggy soil is likely to kill your plants.

 Top the gravel with a thin layer of activated charcoal to keep the terrarium air fresh and sweet-smelling.